o1-labs/docs2/docs/node-operators/archive-node/how-to-run-archive-node.md

 ---
-title: How to run Archive node
+title: How to run
 ---

-Why you want Archive node redundancy
+Why you want archive node redundancy